 What You Can Do With Styrofoam Packing Peanuts

 Reusing peanuts is the best way to keep them out of landfills.
 If you cannot reuse them then call The Peanut Hotline (yes, there is a peanut hotline).
 It is America's most successful packaging reuse program.

-Consumers can call the Hotline at 800-828-2214, or visit this website, for the nearest location that accepts packing peanuts for reuse.
+Consumers can call the Hotline at 800-828-2214, for the nearest location that accepts packing peanuts for reuse.